gilrayco/ImmaculateConceptionParish/README.md

 > **November 27, 2019**
 >
-> the parish underwent a major renovation through the rearragement of sacred spaces and the provision of new retablo, Altar.
+> The parish underwent a major renovation through the rearragement of sacred spaces and the provision of new retablo, Altar.
 This was Solemnly Blessed and Rededicated by the Most Rev. Rolando J. Tria Tirona, OCD, DD.
+>

+> **December 08, 2019**
+>
+> "La Purisima Concepcion Pequeña" was coronated and solemnly enthroned as the Official Image of the Parochial Patroness Immaculate Conception Parish.
 >
 ---
 <h1>TERRITORIAL JURISDICTION</h1>

 > <iframe src="https://www.google.com/maps/embed?pb=!1m14!1m8!1m3!1d1538.8271804572398!2d123.20202882200232!3d13.621130930178643!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x33a18cd26aaaaaab%3A0x28f11207d8c70286!2sOur%20Lady%20of%20The%20Immaculate%20Conception%20Parish!5e0!3m2!1sen!2sus!4v1704557086444!5m2!1sen!2sus" width="120%" height="400" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>